 Surviving the summer with kids

-Do the summer holidays have you breaking into an anxious sweat?
+Halfway through the summer holidays and still unsure of how to keep the kids entertained?
 Are you booking day trips and play dates (and stocking up on gin?)
 Don’t worry girlfriend, I’m hearing you.
 We’ve all been there.
 The whine of ‘I’m bored’.
 Or, ‘he’s been in my world on Minecraft’ don’t quite align with the vision I have of my children frolicking with playful abandon through fields of wildflowers.

 2. Boredom is good – it’s where creativity is born.
 Kids need to be bored to think for themselves.
 It’s not parent’s job to entertain their children.
 You want your kids to become self starters and to think for themselves.
 So throw it back to them.
 Perhaps create a boredom jar together at the start of the holidays.
 Fill a jar with notes that have ideas of things to do: include things like have a water fight in the garden, household chores, crafts, dressing up, colouring in, baking.